 UdK Berlin´s students and lecturers currently work on many projects that are aimed at refugees.
 Here you will find a selection, among others the Refugee Classes organized by the Berlin Career College and events initiated by Common Ground, a communal initiative that was founded by the AStA.

-KlangKunstBühne is a continuing education programme offered by Berlin University of the Arts.
+KlangKunstBühne is a continuing education program offered by Berlin University of the Arts.
 It is aimed at all artistic disciplines.
 In courses lasting one week each, participants experience the possibilities of moving beyond the borders of their disciplines.

 Our own theatre hall in the middle of Berlin’s Charlottenburg district provides a glimpse of the education at UdK Berlin.
 Here you can witness young artists as they embark on their careers.